JulienMichelFr/react-tasklist/README.md

 # react-tasklist

-A simple project I use to learn React and it's ecosystem.
+A simple project to learn React and its ecosystem.

-Currently using:
+Currently, using:
 - React
 - PropTypes
 - react-router
+- react-redux

 For testing:
 - Storybook